 Mariah Moore: Yeah.
 Well, we've been able to serve over 150 folks, whether it be through housing or other external resources, like we also provide, uh, [00:07:00] a clothing closet, which folks can come in and get gender affirming clothing, hygiene products.
 If you need linkage to, uh, a gender clinic or primary care appointment linkage to legal advocacies.

-Milan Nicole Sherry : You know, it was just really great to be able to come together and really, you know, tackle these issues that has been at the forefront and our community for years
+Milan Nicole Sherry: You know, it was just really great to be able to come together and really, you know, tackle these issues that have been at the forefront and our community for years

 Mariah Moore: Embarking on House of Tulip was more than just like, it was more than just a social justice project now this is also our lives.
 This is reflective of our lives.
 We're serving people that are currently in the position that we've been in before.